 Moreover, automated irrigation systems are the best way to water farm-filed.

 Now farmers can gather all the data regarding their cattle irrespective of their location.
 This is cost-effective because a) Farmers get a notification about which of them are sick and easily pull out for early treatment or to avoid spreading of the disease among the others.b) Farmers know the location of the cattle.
 Therefore labour cost decreases.

 Weather stations are a combination of various smart agriculture gadgets with various farming sensors.
 The working is as follows:

 - Collect various data from the environment and send it to the cloud.

-- These measurements which are provided are used to map the climate conditions and help to choose the crops and make the farmers take proper measures to improve their capacity.
+- You can use thesemeasurements to map the climate conditions and help to choose the crops and make the farmers take proper measures to improve their capacity.

 Some examples of such agriculture IoT devices are allMETEO, Smart Elements, and Pycno.

 9. Security Concerns with an increase in IoT usage